The world of SEO is never bland. Just when you think you have it all figured out, Google comes up with something entirely new to get you back on toes.

-Google also stopped paying attention to keywords density, and even downgraded it as one of the key elements that determine ones ranking.
+Google also stopped paying attention to keywords density and even downgraded it as one of the key elements that determine one’s ranking.

 Search engines have also advanced to a level that they no longer depend on keywords crawling to determine search rankings.
-They instead adopted a long list of more effective signal that determine where you fall in the SERPs.
+They instead adopted a long list of more effective signals that determine where you fall in the SERPs.

 Keywords are important in determining the topics and ideas you write about.
 But they’re NOT the lifeblood for determining your search ranking.

 What matters instead is the quality of your content and the manner in which the content gets delivered to your target audience.